exercism/python/concepts/complex-numbers/about.md

     - These make no sense in classical physics and can only be explained (and designed) by quantum mechanics (QM).
     - In QM, everything is complex-valued by definition.
 2. __The Fast Fourier Transform algorithm__.
-    - FFT is an application of complex numbers, and it is in everything.
+    - FFT is an application of complex numbers, and it is in _everything_ connected to sound transmission, audio processing, photos, and video.

     - Audio files?
 MP3 and other formats use FFT for compression.
 So does MP4 video, JPEG photos, among many others.
     - Also, it is in the digital filters that let a cellphone mast separate your signal from everyone else's.